larsvansche/bolt-readingtime/README.md

 Will print something like `14 Min.`.

-Or store the readingtiime-object in a variable and access more data:
+Or store the readingtime-object in a variable and access more data:

 ````
 {% set readingtime = readingtime(record.body) %}